AllenNeuralDynamics/aind-multiplane-ophys-pipeline-without-splitting/README.md

 Currently, the pipeline supports the following input data types:

-* `aind`: data intgestion used at AIND.
+* `aind`: data ingestion used at AIND.
 The input folder must contain a subdirectory called `pophys` (for planar-ophys) which contains the raw TIFF timeseries.
 The root directory must contain JSON files following [aind-data-schema](https://github.com/AllenNeuralDynamics/aind-data-schema).

 # Output

 The output pipeline is saved to the `results` with JSON files following [aind-data-schema](https://github.com/AllenNeuralDynamics/aind-data-schema).
 Each parallel process will output a folder within the processes field of view (or plane).
-As the movies go through the processsing pipeline, a JSON file called processing.json gets created and processing data from processing parameters are appended to this file.
+As the movies go through the processing pipeline, a JSON file called processing.json gets created and processing data from processing parameters are appended to this file.
 The final JSON will sit at the root of the `results` folder at the end of processing.

 Tools used to read files in python are h5py, json and csv.